radmedov/ALO-GUIDE/DESIGNGUIDES.md

 you might find yourself conducting the same hide-away performance.
 Hiding that extra copy of a layer in its vector or otherwise for safe assurance, the same safety net that causes a lot of mess and contributes to file bloat.

+Sketch is intended for web-design.
+Whether you’re designing a responsive website, an app icon or a batch of material design elements, Sketch has a variety of pre-loaded templates that are all perfectly sized for your project.
 ```